Nutrition Therapy

 The Mechanism: How Food Influences Energy Production

 Every meal triggers a hormonal response — especially insulin.
 Insulin’s job is to move glucose from your bloodstream into your cells so they can produce energy.
-When your cells respond well to insulin, energy is steady.
-When they don’t, glucose lingers in the bloodstream, your pancreas works harder, and your cells remain under‑fueled.
+When your cells respond well to insulin, glucose is used efficiently and energy production is steady.
+When your cells are less sensitive to insulin, glucose lingers in the bloodstream, your pancreas works harder to produce more insulin, and your cells remain under‑fueled.
+What happens on a cellular level affects the whole system; if your cells aren’t receiving enough energy, your body and brain suffer.

-This is the root of the “tired but wired” feeling so many women experience.
+This is the root of chronic fatigue and the “tired but wired” feeling so many people experience.

 Nutrition Strategies to Improve Insulin Sensitivity & Boost Energy